-It does so by considering the Sustainable Development Goals, the European Green Deal, as well as EU Social License to Operate considerations and will involve stakeholders from civil society, academia, government and academic backgrounds from all across the EU.
+It does so by considering the Sustainable Development Goals, the European Green Deal, as well as EU Social License to Operate considerations and will involve stakeholders from civil society, industry, academia and government backgrounds from all across the EU.

-This framework is then applied across the extractives value chain to analyse the mineral, as well as relevant economic, environmental and social policy frameworks of the EU, member states and selected regions along five focus areas – socio-economic and environmental impact assessments, land use planning, health and safety, reporting official statistics and permitting processes/policy integration – to find, or build, where needed, good practices or tools for an open access toolkit, which will be embedded in a broader Community of Practice (CoP) and which forms the basis for capacity building.
+This framework is then applied across the extractives value chain to analyse the mineral, as well as relevant economic, environmental and social policy frameworks of the EU, member states and selected regions along five focus areas – socio-economic and environmental impact assessments, land use planning, health and safety, reporting official statistics and permitting processes/policy integration – to find, or develop, where needed, good practices or tools for an open access toolkit.
+The toolkit will be embedded in a broader Community of Practice (CoP) that in combination form the basis for capacity building.

-In SUMEX, the experience from other projects like MINGUIDE, MINLAND, MIREU, STRADE builds a powerful foundation for addressing the challenge of how best to implement sustainability considerations into the whole raw materials value chain.
+SUMEX applies the experience from other projects to build a powerful foundation for addressing the challenge of how best to integrate sustainability considerations into the whole raw materials value chain.

 What makes SUMEX stand out?